This article first appeared at U.S. News and World Report Money.

 The thing is that a lot of getaways provide both that respite and that relationship building.
 Quite honestly, my wife and I can enjoy this kind of respite and relationship building simply by sending the children to the grandparents for the weekend.

 Once you’ve established what you’re really yearning for when it comes to an escape weekend, your next step is to plan something simple that accentuates what you need most.
 What kind of weekend enables you to escape from your biggest stressors and spend time with your partner without adding to other life stresses (like your debts)?

-Here, simplicity lends a hand.
-Look for an escape weekend that’s simple.
+Look for a weekend getaway that’s simple.

 You can have a great escape weekend at home.
 Send the children to the grandparents, turn off the phones and the computers, and just enjoy each other for two days.
 Pop a giant bowl of popcorn and curl up under a blanket in the basement together while watching a movie marathon.
 Take care of a project around the house you’ve been putting off.
 Simple things like this can be a wonderful escape because they take care of the things you need most from a weekend retreat without adding complexity to the situation.

 If you need something more, tap your social network for ideas.
 You may find that a friend has a guest bedroom just waiting for you in another town or that someone you know has a cabin they’ll let you use for a weekend.
 There’s also the possibility that a friend may be able to point you toward a steep discount or another opportunity in the area.

 If you feel that a larger splurge is in order, start socking away money now.
 Put aside $20 or $50 a week for a few months, then spring for something special that you can afford out of pocket without contributing to the problems that you’re trying to escape from.